FAIR Local Search Guide

 • Ask whether revisions, additional intended users, court or insurer follow-up, extra items, extra rooms, and extra research are included or billed separately.

-• Use FAIR fee guides to compare every candidate against the same object list, intended use, inspection need, deadline, travel requirement, and deliverable.
+• Compare every candidate against the same object list, intended use, inspection need, deadline, travel requirement, and deliverable.

 Choose local, specialist, or hybrid routing

-The safest route depends on what creates the most risk.
-Milwaukee proximity helps when inspection, access, size, condition, travel, or stakeholder timing matters; specialist depth helps when attribution or market tier drives value.
+The right route depends on the risk.
+Milwaukee proximity helps with inspection, access, size, condition, travel, and timing.
+Specialist depth helps when attribution or market tier drives value.

 • Choose local inspection for whole estates, large furniture, fragile antiques, condition-sensitive objects, probate inventories, or insurance files that need on-site documentation.